 The first time you get these insights, you won’t believe your eyes.
 Most likely you will feel overwhelmed with the sheer amount of data.
 But you will also feel empowered.
 Because now finally you will be able to properly control your Office 365 tenant.
 Finally, you will know how the different applications affect your organization and its data and you will have evidence to back it up!

 To successfully monitor applications in your tenant, you need to have a proper understanding of Office 365, how it can be customized and what to watch out for.
-You can try to build something yourself or you could try one of our assessments.
+You can try to build something yourself or you could see how our Rencore Governance tool help.
 How many applications do you think we’ll find in your environment?